AntiCope/meteor-rejects/README.md

   <!-- Logo and Title -->
   <img src="/src/main/resources/assets/rejects/icon.png" alt="logo" width="20%"/>
   <h1>Meteor Rejects</h1>
-  <p>An addon to Meteor Client that features that won't be added to Meteor.
-Because they were either rejected or are ports from other clients.</p>
+  <p>An addon to Meteor Client that has features that won't be added to Meteor because they were either rejected or are ports from other clients.</p>

   <!-- Fancy badges -->
   <a href="https://anticope.ml/pages/MeteorAddons.html"><img src="https://img.shields.io/badge/Verified%20Addon-Yes-blueviolet" alt="Verified Addon"></a>